nsol-nmsu/nest/README.md

 ## ***LIMITATIONS/TO-DOS*** ##

 * **Network error when setting wireless nodes with sub-mask of all ones.**
-    - Current implementation assumes nodes are in an ad-hoc network, trying to get subnet-directed broadcast address with an all-ones net-mask will cause errors.
+    - Current implementation assumes nodes are in an ad-hoc network.
+    - Trying to get subnet-directed broadcast address with an all-ones net-mask will cause errors.

 * **Implements all hubs and switches as bridge devices.**
-    - NS3 doesn't not have a representation for hub/switches, currently using bridges.
+    - NS3 doesn't not have a representation for hub/switches, currently all hubs and switches are declared as bridges.

 * **Has limited application settings enabled.**
     - Routing protocols available in CORE may not be available in NS-3.25.
-    - GlobalRoutingProtocol commonly used in NS3 is not suitable for wireless nodes therefore cannot be used to link all nodes ideally.
+    - GlobalRoutingProtocol which behaves as OSPF in NS3 is not suitable for wireless nodes.
+If there is a wireless network in your topology, it is suggested to use OLSR versus OSPF.
-    - Reading script files to build a route is not supported.
+    - Reading script files to build a route is not supported in this version.

 * **Wireless nodes may not correctly translate from CORE to NS-3.**
     - CORE makes no distinction between ad-hoc or infrastructure nodes where as